-When we respond to a medical call, we will show up with a gown, mask, eye protection and gloves.
+When we respond to a medical call, we may show up with a gown, mask, eye protection and gloves.
 It can look a little daunting, but don’t worry!
 This is to protect you and first responders from spreading the virus.
-We also limit the number of personnel entering the residence to the absolute minimum, and stage additional responders just outside, ready to assist if they are needed.
+We may also limit the number of personnel entering the residence to the absolute minimum, and stage additional responders just outside, ready to assist if they are needed.
 We may place a mask on a patient to prevent any droplet transmission.

 There are good resources available to South Whidbey residents to learn how to protect yourself and your family.
 The Center for Disease Control and Prevention recommends:

 - Wash your hands often for 20 seconds.

 - Don’t touch your face with unclean hands.

 - Cough or sneeze into a single-use tissue and then dispose.

 - Stay home if you feel unwell.
 If you feel unwell, contact your health care practitioner before calling 911 or going to an emergency room.

 There are other resources where you can learn more about COVID-19: